ebiggio/prestashop-customer-dni/README.md

 ## Features

 - Adds a new field to the registration and edit form of the customer, allowing them to save their DNI.
-- Displays the DNI field in the back office as well, so it can be easily edited by the store owner.
+- Displays the DNI field in the back office as well, so it can be easily viewed and edited by the store owner.
+It also displays the DNI in the customer list.
 - Allows setting the DNI as required, unique, and validate it against a regular expression using the module's configuration page.
 - Option to override the default DNI field in the address form, so the DNI can be saved at the address level as well.
 Useful for modules that use the address DNI field.
 - Additional validations can be added using hooks, or by uploading a custom validation function inside the module's `validations` folder.
 The module has a built-in validation function that checks the DNI against the chilean RUT format.